Vesijarvi/rusty-dpcm-huff/readme.md

 ## About

-The code is for experimenting classic huffman compression with some raw data images.
+The code is for experimenting DPCM huffman compression with some raw data images.
 (ie. Baboon and lena in raw,halftone and binary color)

 ## Usage